 Value for Money, to the whole of the public sector, is considered when setting Chief Officers' pay.
+We generally seek to match salaries at the lower quartile pay benchmark level.
 There are currently no arrangements in place, for Chief Officers, which could be perceived as seeking to minimise tax payments.